Who is Mustafa Kemal Ataturk? And what did he achieve?

 He was rational in his decisions and did not take sides at any given moment.

-He clearly stated that he did not have a religion.
+He clearly stated that he believed in a supreme-being but did not have a religion.

-Ataturk’s courage is evidently seen from fighting in battle.
+One could observe Ataturk’s courage from his fights in battle.

 He led the Gallipoli campaign.
 He was always at the front-line wheeling guns, sending his troops to battles which they had little chance of surviving.

-More so, he also declined change of army when he was the commander.
+More so, he also declined to change his army when he was the commander.

 He relocated his division to Conkbayiri despite having no approval from the headquarters, which led to military success and his promotion.